 Who is Theodore Somes?

 Br.
-Theodore Somes, OSL is a 22 year old preacher, politico, and seminarian.
+Theodore Somes, OSL is a 23 year old seminarian from the Greater Pittsburgh region.
 After being assaulted at Gettysburg National Military Park on July 4, 2020 by militias and white supremacists for wearing a shirt with the words "Black Lives Matter," a video of the altercation went viral, and his advocacy has been covered by The Washington Post, USA Today Network, DailyMail, New York Daily News, DailyKos, United Methodist News Service and more.

 Theodore was born in Montgomery, Alabama to a military family that moved to Okinawa, Japan and Honolulu, Hawai'i before eventually settling in Pittsburgh, PA.
 Theodore is a Brother in the Order of St. Luke and Webscribe of the Hoyt-Hickman Memorial Chapter.